mmlacak/crochess/ws/libcrochess/docs/2_memory.md

-Entity in this text refers to any [**plain-old-data**](https://en.wikipedia.org/wiki/Passive_data_structure "plain-old-data") structure, which can be `alloc()`-ated on the heap.
+Entity in this text refers to any [**plain-old-data**](https://en.wikipedia.org/wiki/Passive_data_structure "plain-old-data") structure, which can be `alloc()`-ated on the heap. <br />
 Here, these are mostly linked `struct`s, usually containing `union`s.

 Ownership
 ---------

-Ownership defines who (which pointer) gets to `free()` allocated memory.
+Ownership defines who (which pointer) gets to `free()` allocated memory. <br />
 It refers to the one pointer variable, which is the reference from which all other usages are borrowed.

 ### Variables

-If a pointer, as a standalone variable, has ownership over any entity, `__a` is appended to its name, e.g. `CcChessboard * cb__a`.
+If a pointer, as a standalone variable, has ownership over any entity, `__a` is appended to its name, e.g. `CcChessboard * cb__a`. <br />
 If ownership is transferred to a function (its parameter), some entity, or to another variable, `__t` is appended.

-So, `__a` is appended to a pointer name if that pointer has entity ownership during its whole scope, this includes a case of a function which returns that pointer, since it also returns ownership.
+So, `__a` is appended to a pointer name if that pointer has entity ownership during its whole scope, this includes a case of a function which returns that pointer, since it also returns ownership. <br />
 Trailing `__a` is also appended if pointer is the last one in a chain of ownership transfers, since that pointer needs to be `free()`-ed always, unconditionally.

-If pointer has temporary ownership of an entity, `__t` is appended to its name, i.e. if pointer has to be `free()`-ed sometimes, only under some conditions.
-Transfer of ownership `__t` indicates what would happen if main line of execution is followed, i.e. if all data is valid.
+If pointer has temporary ownership of an entity, `__t` is appended to its name, i.e. if pointer has to be `free()`-ed sometimes, only under some conditions. <br />
+Transfer of ownership `__t` indicates what would happen if main line of execution is followed, i.e. if all data is valid. <br />
 It is possible that some condition fails, and ownership was not transferred, in which case just before bail-out, beside any valid ownership variables, all transfer variables must be cleaned as well.

 For instance, lets say that up to certain point in code we have instantiated variables, but we haven't yet transferred ownership of plies and steps to a larger entity: